Flight Packing Guide: What to Keep in Hand Luggage vs Checked Bag

 • Winter items or heavy fabrics should be packed in compression bags.

-• Restrict toiletries: There are Most hotels supply shampoo, conditioner, lotion, and soap.
+• Limit toiletries: Most hotels supply shampoo, conditioner, lotion, and soap.

 Traveler Hack: Take a picture of your packed suitcase before closing it – this is good when it comes to insurance claims in case it gets lost.

-This is a travel packing list 2025, different from a simplified version you can use when you are packing your stuff before heading somewhere:
+This is a travel packing list, different from a simplified version you can use when you are packing your stuff before heading somewhere:

 CategoryMust-Haves